You’ve seen all the euphoria from people who passed the bar exam.

 No more lectures.

-No more filling in meticulous lecture notes until the sun goes down.
+No more filling in meticulous lecture notes until the sun went down.

 No more cookie-cutter plans.